tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: also update interp verb list, interp one_word list, and command on_word function
 		- DONE: create exit()
 	- DONE: Writing-specific error => validate()
-	- INPROC: push remaining specific errors out of of validate
+	- DONE: push remaining specific errors out of of validate
 		- DONE: obj not in hand
 			- DONE: create ViewOnly not_in_hand general error
 			- DONE: elim validate() 2word not_in_hand error